Viton4ik/Vacantion-builder-script/README.md

 The vacation paln is located in a separate xlsx-file.
 This file is being used to take some data about vacation quantity, dates, and durations.
 Using these data, the script will create a new xlsx-file that has a detailed plan for each employee.
-Also, each holiday (Serbian holidays calendar has been used here) is being taken into account before we use it there.
+Also, each holiday (Serbian holidays calendar has been used here) is being taken into account.

 <h3 align="center"> <img src="https://img.shields.io/static/v1?label=!&message=You can see a result:&color=9cf"/>
 <h3 align="center"><img src="https://github.com/Viton4ik/Vacantion-builder-script/blob/master/example.jpg"/>